rfenouil/Pluto_CC_Docker/README.md

 #### FINAL NOTES (buildroot)

-Buildroot documentation is great, go read it and report mistakes I make/write.
+[Buildroot documentation](https://buildroot.org/downloads/manual/manual.html) is great, go read it and report mistakes or stupid things I make/write.

 Use `make help` command to do more things.